 How is the SA CTP Scheme structured?

-- The Department of Planning, Transport and Infrastructure issues CTP insurance renewal notices and provides premium collection services as part of the motor vehicle registration process.
+The Department for Infrastructure and Transport issues registration renewal notices and provides premium collection services as part of the motor vehicle registration process.

 What has changed in the CTP Scheme?